vyos/vyos-documentation/docs/contributing/debugging.rst

 * ``log`` - In some rare cases, it may be useful to see what the OS is doing, including during boot.
 This option sends all commands used by VyOS to a file.
 The default file is ``/tmp/full-log`` but it can be changed.

+.. note:: In order to retrieve the debug output on the command-line you need to disable ``vyos-configd`` in addition.
+This can be run either one-time by calling ``sudo systemctl stop vyos-configd`` or make this reboot-safe by calling ``sudo systemctl disable vyos-configd``.

 Config Migration Scripts
 ------------------------